bitboxer/bitboxer.de/_posts/2015-01-04-31-31c3-retrospective.md

 This talk is a nice example why extremism is dangerous.
 Even with software.
 Richard Stallman has some very radical views in this talk.
 For example if you write closed sourced software, it would be better for you and the society if you stop right now and collect welfare money.
-And don't get me started on how small he drew the linux in his slides and how big the GNU :wink:.
+And don't get me started on how small he drew the Linux in his slides and how big the GNU :wink:.

 [Video](http://media.ccc.de/browse/congress/2014/31c3_-_6123_-_en_-_saal_1_-_201412291130_-_freedom_in_your_computer_and_in_the_net_-_richard_stallman.html)